HP TouchPad: History

 On August 19, 2011, HP announced a substantial price drop on the TouchPad.
-In Canada and the USA, the price was $99 for the 16GB model and $149 for the 32GB model and quickly sold out.
+In Canada and the USA, the price was $99 for the 16 GB model and $149 for the 32 GB model and quickly sold out.
 Large numbers of buyers acquired the TouchPad at these "firesale" prices.
 Most brick-and-mortar retailers reportedly sold out their entire inventories within hours the morning of August 20.
 Online retailers, including Barnes & Noble, Amazon.com, and Best Buy, took orders on August 22 that rapidly exceeded their inventory, and were forced to cancel many orders.
 A similar sale was held in Australian Harvey Norman stores, with several stores selling out their inventory within an hour.
-Similar sales took place in the UK with several stores reducing prices (£89 for the 16GB and £115 for the 32GB), and the HP TouchPad became the tablet with the highest approval rating.
+Similar sales took place in the UK with several stores reducing prices (£89 for the 16 GB and £115 for the 32 GB), and the HP TouchPad became the tablet with the highest approval rating.
 HP TouchPad stock immediately sold out domestically and overseas from consumers rushing to take advantage of the price promotion.

 Following this successful sale, and to clear out their component suppliers' inventories of touch panels, batteries, and chassis, HP announced on August 30 that it would make another production run of the TouchPad.
 These units were used to fulfill existing orders to businesses like Tiger Direct and Best Buy, in bundles with a set price of $249.99 and $299.99.